AnnisahF/AnnisahF/README.md

 - 👋 Hi, I’m @AnnisahF
-- 👀 I’m have a cat named venus
+- 👀 I have a cat named venus
 - 🌱 I’m live in this world

 <!---